 Video footage shows agents holding a 5-year-old girl while attempting to pressure her immigrant father to leave their home on September 16, 2025.

-The mother, who did not want her name shared, told Telemundo that her husband, 22-year-old Edward Hip, called her while driving with their daughter because he thought they were being followed.
-When they tried to return home, agents grabbed the child.
+The mother, who did not want her name shared, told Telemundo that her husband called her while driving with their daughter because he thought they were being followed.
+Her husband "managed to run back into the parking lot of my house," she said, and her daughter was left with the agents.
+The video shows agents trying to get Hip Mejía to come outside the house to show them identification.

 Medically complex and disable children shouldn’t be bargaining chips, period.
 This outrageous act by #immigration officials is inexcusable and ultimately led to the separation of this 5-year-old autistic girl from Massachusetts 😡